GautamRaj-12/obsidian-git-sync/everyday-utils/Error Handling.md

 ```

 - The `Error` object can also be used as a base object for user-defined exceptions.
+- The following code gives an user defined error.
 ```js
 let person = null;
 if(person===null){